squirro/training/data_loader/1_csv/README.md

     --map-created-at 'ipo_date' \
 ```

-Once the source data is defined, the next step is to map fields in the input data to the main fields within the squirro items created.
-This tells the data loader which column should be used for the body, title, id, url, and created_at date for each item that the data loader sends to squirro.
-The fields listed in single quotes on the right are the columns of the CSV file that are being used for each field of the squirro item.
+Once the source data is defined, the next step is to map fields in the input data to the main fields within the Squirro items created.
+This tells the data loader which column should be used for the body, title, id, url, and created_at date for each item that the data loader sends to Squirro.
+The fields listed in single quotes on the right are the columns of the CSV file that are being used for each field of the Squirro item.

 ```bash
     --facets-file 'facets.json'